 The Company’s risk management framework is in accordance with the international standards of COSO ERM.
 It is a guideline for management and employees to operate consistently.
 The framework is designed to identify, assess, manage, monitor and communicate systematically and consistently in order to minimize the probability of risks occurring and limit their potential impact on Company business.
 Thai Union Group processes risk management at a Group level, business segment level, and entity level.
 Hence, the quarterly risk exposure review is conducted with entity risk coordinator, risk owner and Risk Management Committee (RMC).
 In the meantime, RMC quarterly reports significant risks, mitigations, and improvements to the Board of Director.

-Acceptable risk level is an important factor to consider when Thai Union Group sets strategies and determines the direction of risk management.
-High and Medium-High are considered to exceed the acceptable level and require the immediate actions or mitigation plans.
-Below are the examples of Thai Union Group’s acceptable risk level:
+Risk appetite is an important factor to consider when Thai Union Group sets strategies and determines the direction of risk management.
+High and Medium-High are considered to exceed the risk appetite and require the immediate actions or mitigation plans.
+Below are the examples of Thai Union Group’s risk appetite:

 Health & Safety: